YoussefHindi/10666089_autonomous_nav/README.md

 The number shown next to "Average_error_percentage" is in percent representing the mean error

 If want to calculate the standard deviation apply the exact same for the cell bellow and type this formula:
-NB:replace the X letter with the same cell letter and number that set in the average.
+NB:replace the X letter with the same cell letter and number that was set in the average cell.
 ```
 =STDEV(I2:X)
 ```